390 home

 If I stay in the class, how should I express my opinion when I disagree with the material presented?

 Even though you will be responsible for knowing this material, you may disagree with it.
-This isn't church or a religion class; in here, you shouldn't state your beliefs as fact.
+This isn't church or a religion class; in here, avoid stating your beliefs as fact.
 To do so could offend others who don't share your beliefs.
 However, since the bible is the basis of many faiths, questions of religion will inevitably come up.
 It is perfectly okay to compare what you have been taught to what you're learning in class, noting areas of conflict.
 The crucial thing is that all members of this class behave respectfully towards one another.

 If you stay in this class, you will be responsible for all the readings, even if they offend you.
 Since religion is not a disability, I cannot make any accommodation for students who don't like certain material.